-Presenting keyword research is an integral part of any SEO campaign, for most SEO consultants it may be the very first deliverable that will set the stage for the coming 6, 8, 12 months, or even beyond.
+Presenting keyword research is an integral part of my Toronto SEO services.
+For most SEO consultants it may be the very first deliverable that will set the stage for the coming 6, 8, 12 months, or even beyond.

 Although keyword research is one of, if not the most important aspects of an SEO strategy, it’s important not to get bogged down by the presentation of your keyword research.

 Keyword research should be an iterative process between you and the client, and it should be perceived as such, not as something that is set in stone.

 Forget about fancy slides and presentations, let your expertise, research, data analysis, and preparation wow the client, ultimately leading them to give the final approval with confidence.

 As I said, keyword research should be an iterative approach that involves the client’s feedback, for this reason, I break up the presentation of keyword research into 4 steps:

 Step 1: Create a Visual Mind Map

 It’s important that you fully understand the client, and their business before diving headfirst into your keyword research process.